-Parameters Ws_qtotal (None | (list of) charges) - The qtotal for each of the Ws to be generated, default (None) means 0 charge.
-A single qtotal holds for each site.
+- Ws_qtotal (None / (list of) charges) The qtotal for each of the Ws to be generated., default (None) means 0 charge.
+A single qtotal holds for each site. - leg0 (None | npc.LegCharge) The charges to be used for the very first leg (which is a gauge freedom).
+If None (default), use zeros.